radiantlogic-v8/documentation-new/documentation/configuration/synchronization/synchronization-concepts.md

 The apply process applies changes to the destination object(s).
 Once the transformation component is successfully configured, the Apply process starts automatically.
 The apply process leverages the [virtualization of the target](../introduction.md#architecture) as depicted in [this figure](../introduction.md#global-synchronization-architecture-figure), meaning that all changes are sent to the RadiantOne service, directed to the branch in the namespace where the virtual view of the target has been mounted.

 ## Sync Engine
-The Sync Engine processes the transformations and sends the changed entries to the destination.
+The Sync Engine processes the transformations and invokes the apply process by sending the change events to the RadiantOne service.

 ## Transformation
 A transformation describes how changes on source entries should be translated into entries for a destination.
 The transformation component can consist of rules, or attribute mappings and/or scripting to accommodate more complex logic.
 When both attribute mappings and a script are used, the attribute mappings are applied first.
 When rules are used, the attribute mappings and scripts options are not used.
 The table below provides some general guidance on choosing which option to use when configuring transformation.